twentysix10/twentysix10.github.io/_posts/2017-05-23-this-is-why.md

 _Singapore - 280517 11:29_

 I suspect the truth is that in your mind, I could never compare to him.
 I was a way to numb the pain.
-It's true.
-You never lose your first love.
+It's true, you never lose your first love.

 240517 00:45